rgfindl/headless-wordpress/README.md

 ```

 ## ECR
-This creates an [Elastic Container Registry](https://aws.amazon.com/ecr/) that will hold the docker images of our wordpress service.
+This creates an [Elastic Container Registry](https://aws.amazon.com/ecr/) that will hold the docker images of our Wordpress service.
 > Amazon Elastic Container Registry (ECR) is a fully-managed Docker container registry that makes it easy for developers to store, manage, and deploy Docker container images.
 ```
 cd ecr